-The young european swiss (yes) is the youth organisation of the New European Movement Switzerland (Nebs / Nomes).
+The young european swiss (yes) is the youth organisation of the European Movement Switzerland.
 With around 300 members, yes is active in several language regions and cantons of Switzerland.
 Young people and young adults from all over Switzerland work closely together in the national board of yes to realise projects in relation to Switzerland’s policy toward the European Union.

 The main objective of yes is the rapid accession of Switzerland to the European Union.
 As the only pro-European voice of Swiss youth, yes would like to raise awareness on the importance of European integration in young people and young adults, to inform them about current challenges in Switzerland’s relations with Europe and draw attention to questions of European policy.

 Yes is committed to a self-confident and sustainable protection of our country’s interests and thus to a right of co-determination at the European level.
 The association strives for Switzerland’s active participation in the project of European integration as well as designing together a democratic, transparent and federalist EU.

 - yes is committed to an open, connected and forward-looking Switzerland

 From an economic point of view, Switzerland’s tendency towards isolation is a worrying development.
 For young Swiss people in particular, the fact that Switzerland remains outside Europe could have serious consequences, as opportunities such as Erasmus exchanges, trips abroad or the possibility of working within the EU are at stake.
 A resolute integration of Switzerland into Europe would give young Swiss men and women more freedom in choosing their place of study, residence or work and would enable them to meet new challenges together across borders.

 - yes promotes knowledge about Swiss-EU relations among young people and young adults